marcoonroad/Coro-Simple/README.md

 But, there are some issues, too:

 * I advise you to not use *gather* / *take* inside any coroutine, even I don't know what will happen.
-* It don't generates the last values with *return* (as is the case of Lua), only with *yield*.
+* It don't generates the last values with *return* (as is the case of Lua), so you must use *yield* again.

-You can yield, too, **nothing** (no one argument, just for a temporary change of control flow).
-Don't worry about, it will takes (internally) the True value.
+You can also call *yield* with **nothing** (no one argument, just for a temporary change of control flow).
+Don't worry about, it will takes internally the True value.